Harold Oliver Rice Jr.

 County of residence at enlistment: Otoe County, NE

-Other residence(s): Nebraska City, NE; Chicago, IL; NY?
+Other residence(s): Nebraska City, NE; Chicago, IL

 United States Army, European Theatre of Operations